Do Energy Healers Need More Than Just Liability Insurance?

 Liability insurance for energy healers should include two key components:

 If you’re exploring coverage options, you’ll likely find that this core bundle of protection is what most practitioners need.
-Whether you’re seeing clients in your home, offering remote sessions, or running a wellness studio, these policies usually form the foundation of a safe and legally sound practice.
+These policies usually form the foundation of a safe and legally sound practice.
+From there, many practitioners choose to build on that foundation with additional protections that reflect the full scope of their work, often through associations that understand the true nature of energy healing.
 This is good news for you!

 This is exactly what EMPA offers; with plans designed specifically for energy and holistic professionals.
-As part of our membership, you get access to liability insurance that reflects how you actually work, without the guesswork of a one-size-fits-all policy.
+As part of our membership, you get access to professional and general liability insurance, plus additional protection, that reflects the unique work that you do.
+For more information on our comprehensive coverage, click here.

-That said, if you’ve ever wondered whether this kind of coverage is truly enough—or if your unique work might require something more—well, that’s what this article is here to help you decide!
-In the next section, we’ll walk through when basic liability insurance is likely all you need…and when it might make sense to incorporate additional protection.
+That said, if you’ve ever wondered whether this kind of coverage is truly enough—or if your work might require something more—well, that’s what this article is here to help you decide!

-Before we talk about what else might be out there, it’s important to understand what a solid liability policy already includes, because for most energy healers, it covers more than enough.
+Before we talk about what else might be out there, it’s important to understand what a solid liability policy already includes.

 Professional liability insurance is designed to protect you if a client believes they were harmed—physically, emotionally, or energetically—by your services.
 This could include claims of negligence, misrepresentation, or harm caused by a particular technique or approach.
 Even if a claim has no merit, legal defense alone can be expensive—and this coverage is there to step in.